ciel-lang/CIEL/docs/libraries.md

 > WARN: progressons in its present form adds significant overhead.
 You shouldn't use it with a large dataset.

+Use [termp](https://github.com/vindarel/termp) if you want to check wether you are inside a dumb terminal, like Slime's REPL, or a real one.
+This check is done by looking at the `TERM` environment variable.

 ## Development